dhmizu95/react-boilerplate/README.md

 $ npm start
 ```

-Webpack Development Server will start at: http://localhost:3000
+Development server will start at: http://localhost:3000

 ##### Builds the app for production to the `build` folder.